-The budget request contained \$1.42 billion for the Naval Reactors program.
-Naval Reactors is responsible for all aspects of naval nuclear propulsion efforts, including reactor plant technology design and development, reactor plant operation and maintenance, and reactor retirement and disposal.
-The program ensures the safe and reliable operation of reactor plants in nuclear-powered submarines and aircraft carriers that comprise over 40 percent of the Navy's major combatants.
+The Naval Reactors program is responsible for all aspects of naval nuclear propulsion efforts, including reactor plant technology design and development, reactor plant operation and maintenance, and reactor retirement and disposal.
+The program ensures the safe and reliable operation of reactor plants in nuclear-powered submarines and aircraft carriers.
+These ships comprise over 40 percent of the Navy's major combatants.